History's Youngest Heroes: Vasily Arkhipov and the End of Days

 And when he comes down and talks to Savitsky, he explains what has happened and that therefore they should not fire the nuclear torpedo.

-Instead, the B-59 signalled back to the United States Navy to cease its attacks.
+Savitsky's command to fire the torpedo was cancelled.
+Instead, the B-59 signaled back to the United States Navy to cease its attacks.

-succeed in dissuading him from using the nuclear torpedo
+succeed in dissuading him from using the nuclear torpedo,

 which he has wanted assembled to battle readiness.

 If the B-59 had fired the torpedo, the United States could easily have interpreted the attack as ordered from Moscow.
+And in that event, Kennedy had already said he would strike back.

 From that point of view, Vassili's action potentially saved millions.